alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 To analyse a subset of data, use filters or segments.

-- **Filters** – created and applied within the Settings column.
+- **Filters** – created and applied in the Settings column.
 Filters include or exclude data based on specific criteria (for example, include only a specific page or exclude internal traffic).
 Filters apply only to the current tab.

-- **Segments** – created in the Variables column.
-Segments define a subset of users, sessions or events and can be applied to one or more tabs within the exploration.
+- **Segments** – created in the Variables column, applied in the Settings column.
+Segments define a subset of users, sessions or events, and can be applied to one or more tabs within the exploration.

 Segments are particularly useful for side-by-side comparisons (for example, mobile vs desktop users, or new vs returning users).

 ### Creating a filter

 1. In the Settings column, scroll to **Filters**.
-2. Select **+ Add filter**.
+2. Select **+ Drop or select dimension or metric**.
 3. Choose a dimension or metric.
 4. Select a condition (for example, "exactly matches", "contains" or ">").
 5. Enter a value.